-Use default condition prefix: Select to use the default condition prefix, that is defined using the device topic prefix in the MQTT client tab.
+Use default condition prefix: Select to use the default condition prefix, that is defined in the MQTT client tab.

 Include condition name: Select to include the topics that describe the condition in the MQTT topic.

 Include condition namespaces: Select to include ONVIF topic namespaces in the MQTT topic.